-The International Centre of Insect Physiology and Ecology cipe, received a Euro 4.2 million grant from the African Caribbean and Pacific (ACP) Innovation Fund of the European Union Fund for “Accelerating inclusive green growth through agri-based digital innovations in Western Africa” to be awarded competitively through the Regional Scholarship and Innovation Fund (RSIF), to accelerate inclusive green growth through agri-based digital innovation in West Africa.
+The International Centre of Insect Physiology and Ecology icipe, received a Euro 4.2 million grant from the African Caribbean and Pacific (ACP) Innovation Fund of the European Union Fund for “Accelerating inclusive green growth through agri-based digital innovations in Western Africa” to be awarded competitively through the Regional Scholarship and Innovation Fund (RSIF), to accelerate inclusive green growth through agri-based digital innovation in West Africa.
+(Visit AGriDI website here)

 - To increase uptake of agri-based digital technologies by farmers and SMEs, especially women and youth.